Citizens of 60 visa-exempt countries are not required to attend a Canadian embassy or consulate to travel to Canada.

 Can I get an eTA instead of a visitor visa?

-Citizens of the following visa-exempt countries are eligible for the eTA and therefore do not need to visit a consulate or embassy to obtain a visitor visa:
+Citizens of the following visa-exempt countries are eligible for the eTA and therefore do not need to visit a consulate or embassy to obtain a visitor visa or temporary resident visa:

 - British Virgin Islands